MSW Instantons

+The second limit we will consider is the limit in which one splits off a $dP_9$-fibration \cite{Donagi:2012ts}.
+This is also a limit in complex structure moduli space, so again the pre-factor $f(\Phi)$ will not stay the same.
+However in contrast to the Sen limit, this limit does not touch the elliptic fibration over the GUT divisor, and in particular it preserves the exceptional structures.
+So this limit should capture the generic features of $F$-theory models, at least as far as the coupling to charged degrees of freedom is concerned.

+In this limit we have the following situation: the $M5$-brane splits into two pieces, one of which (namely the part that talks to the local model) is wrapping a $dP_9$-surface.
+Thus we are interested in the situation where besides the elliptic fibration, the $M5$-brane also admits a surface fibration over a complex curve $\Q$: \be

-\ee An instanton correction relevant for superpotential terms is of the form \be \Delta W\ \sim\ f(\Phi)\, e^{-T} \ee where $T$ is a K\"ahler modulus and $\Phi$ denotes complex structure moduli.
-Because the prefactor $f(\Phi)$ does not depend on the K\"ahler moduli, we may do the computations in the limit that $S$ shrinks to zero.
+\ee Now recall that the pre-factor $f(\Phi)$ depends only on complex structure moduli, and is independent of the size of $S$.
+Then we may as well do the computations in the limit that $S$ shrinks to zero.
 In this limit, the $M5$ collapses to a string, and the worldvolume theory of the $M5$ reduces to an effective ``MSW'' CFT \cite{Maldacena:1997de} on $\Q$.
+(More mathematically, one gets a natural relation between the partition functions using a `cylinder map.')
+The resulting theory is similar to the $E_8 \times E_8$ heterotic string, except we only have a single $E_8$ in our case.
 The chiral two-form reduces to chiral right- or left-moving scalars, which may be fermionized.
 The partition function is identified with a section of a determinant line bundle, and its zeroes can be understood as certain Dolbeault cohomology groups.
 Therefore in this class of examples we can be pretty explicit, while still retaining the essential features of $M5$-instantons, like a varying axio-dilaton with branch cuts on the worldvolume.

-This reasoning applies for instance to $F$-theory models with a heterotic dual, where the $M5$ wraps a $K3$-surface and the MSW CFT is simply the worldvolume theory of the heterotic string, and global $G$-fluxes are also fairly well understood.
-The $D3$-instantons can then be described as worldsheet instantons of the MSW CFT.
+This is the subject of section \ref{HeteroticInstanton}.

-Having mapped the problem to a heterotic-like set-up, one could now try to apply heterotic techniques to compute instanton correlators. >From the $F$-theory perspective it is natural to try and apply the rules of \cite{Becker:1995kb} et al to compute instanton correlators, instead of using the old worldsheet techniques.
+Having mapped the problem to a heterotic-like set-up, one could try to apply heterotic techniques to compute instanton correlators.
+From the $F$-theory perspective it is natural to try and apply the rules of \cite{Becker:1995kb} et al to compute instanton correlators, instead of using the old worldsheet techniques.
 The MSW string is generally not fundamental and so the old worldsheet methods should not be necessary.
 In fact such an approach was already proposed by Witten \cite{Witten:1999eg} quite a while ago.
 We will elaborate on this idea and see how it can be used to compute instanton correlators of charged fields.